 Given both the great diversity of possible antibodies that could recognize a specific target, and how important it is to characterize its specificity (the target, the mechanism of action against it, and method of treating the associated disease), how does one obtain IP protection for these innovations?

 Let’s turn to Dr. Seuss for an analogy.

-In The Cat in the Hat, the Cat shows up with Thing One and Thing Two, who go wrecking the house much to the chagrin of Sally and Conrad’s fish until Conrad catches them in a net.
+In The Cat in the Hat, the Cat shows up with Thing One and Thing Two, who go wrecking the house much to the chagrin of Sally and her brother’s fish until the boy catches them in a net.
 For our analogy the house is the human body and Thing One and Thing Two are large molecules in the body.

 However, deviating from Dr. Seuss’ story, Thing One harmlessly feeds the fish instead of wrecking the house – think beneficial molecules secreted by gut flora.
 Conversely, not-so-harmless Thing Two wrecks the house by flying kites inside – think PCSK9, a human enzyme that can be blocked to lower LDL cholesterol (more on PCSK9 later to justify its debut as Thing Two).